+But what if we told you discounts don’t have to be the answer every time?
 Our research has shown that discount alternatives make customers feel just as good as discounts do.
-While 76% of those we surveyed said that discounts make them feel positive towards brands, those same respondents feel positive about brands that offer early access to sales (72%), or new products (70%).
+While 76% of those we surveyed said that discounts make them feel positive towards brands, those same respondents stated that they also feel positive about brands that offer experiences, such as early access to new products (70%).

 As loyalty program members see their point balance grow, they’ll return to redeem rewards.
 This will accelerate their next purchase and make them feel good.
 So much so, that they’ll continue to return to your brands to get that feeling over and over again.
 Their spending will also be higher: we’ve found that customers who redeem rewards have a 165% higher annual spend than customers who don’t.

-Exclusive and early access to sales and products is a reliable way to drive positivity about your brand.
-70% of consumers feel positive or very positive about a brand if they can get early access to new products, while 72% have the same positive feelings when given early access to sales.
+Exclusive and early access to sales and products can provide another compelling alternative to discounts.
+70% of consumers say they would be motivated to shop with a brand over the sales period if they can get early access to new products, while 72% have the same positive feelings when given early access to sales.

 It is important to try to balance discounts with experiences for existing customers.
 You can achieve this by offering your most valuable customers early access to your sales, new products, or limited-edition items.
 Not only will these perks make customers feel like VIPs, but they’ll be more likely to tell others about the positive experience too.